Laws & regulations

 The minimum age for the legal consumption of alcohol, beer and wine in British Columbia is 19.
 It is illegal to drink and drive.

 Smoking is prohibited in indoor public places and work places.
-The province has also banned smoking near public doorways, open windows and air intakes.
+The province has also banned smoking with 6 metres of public doorways, open windows and air intakes.

 Separate licences are required for saltwater and freshwater fishing.
 Both can be purchased at most sporting goods stores, marinas, department stores and government agents' offices.
 A special licence is required for fishing in National Parks and is available from a Park Headquarters site.